What You Need to Know Before Licensing Your Content to Brands

 - What is the duration of the license?

 - Which platforms can the brand use the asset on?
 Facebook, TV, both?

 - Will there be view caps on the Facebook ads?
 View caps limit the number of times an individual on Facebook can see your ad in a day.

 - Will you be able to approve / deny edits the brand makes to your video before they promote it?

 - Will the brand be adding your name or social media profile to ad, giving you additional exposure?

 - Can you terminate the agreement if you are dissatisfied?

 Licensing content for ads is a new creator monetization strategy that can be light touch and produce meaningful income.
 Before you sign off on a deal to license your content, make sure you are going through this checklist to ensure you are getting a fair deal.
 You want to be a great brand partner, but you also need to make sure your content is going to be used fairly.
-If a brand has approached you about licensing and you have questions, please email me.
-I am happy to help: firstname.lastname@example.org
+If a brand has approached you about licensing and you have questions, please email our Brand Partnerships Team.
+We are happy to help: firstname.lastname@example.org.

 Disclaimer: All information in this post is provided for educational purposes only and should not be considered legal advice for any specific person or specific situation.